ladjs/mongoose-validation-error-transform/Readme.md

-If you have a Mongoose schema defined with a required String field `full_name`, and if there is an error with a missing `full_name` on a document - then it will automatically rewrite the message of `"full_name" is required` to `"Full name is required"`.
+If you have a Mongoose schema defined with a required String field `full_name`, and if there is an error with a missing `full_name` on a document - then it will automatically rewrite the message of `full_name is required` to `Full name is required`.

 If there are multiple validation error messages, such as: